apache/myfaces-tobago/readme.md

 ## Building

-You need Maven 3 (at least 3.0.4) and Java 8 or 9 to build Tobago.
+You need Maven 3 (at least 3.0.4) and Java 8 or later to build Tobago.

 In the project directory you can use: